 Why is salary transparency better for everyone?

 The same is true for employers.
-Who wants to go through the hassle of reviewing resumes, setting up interviews, offering someone the job for them to turn down the job offer due to the salary?
+Who wants to go through the hassle of reviewing resumes, setting up interviews, and offering someone the job, for them to turn down the job offer due to the salary?
 That is wasted time for your company and the applicant.
-Since they turned down the job offer you have to restart the interview process all over.
-It cost the company valuable time and money.
+Since they turned down the job offer, you then have to restart the interview process all over.
+It costs the company valuable time and money.
 It can all be avoided with posting the salary.